1836 Granville riot

 The Granville Riot of 1836 was a violent altercation between abolitionists and anti-abolitionists in Granville, Ohio, United States.
-The riot took place after the first annual convention of the Ohio Anti-Slavery Society located in Granville, as the town was considered a central hub for the abolitionist movement and Underground Railroad operations.
-Members of the Granville abolitionist movement grew, sparking tensions between the anti-abolitionist locals, and confrontations took place before the riot itself.
-These locals rallied on the streets of Granville, and as abolitionists began to leave the convention, they were met with the mob outside, who began throwing eggs and stones.
-The altercation escalated to heightened physical violence and property damage as the riot began to spill out onto Granville's Main Street.
-The scene caught national attention, bringing more people together to discuss the topic of slavery in the nation, and was recognized in Granville as a major event defining the town's history.
+The riot occurred after the first annual convention of the Ohio Anti-Slavery Society,which took place in Granville, a town considered a hub for the abolitionist movement and Underground Railroad operations.
+Even before the convention, tensions existed between abolitionist and anti-abolitionist locals, and confrontations took place before the riot itself.
+Following the convention, the altercation escalated to physical violence and property damage, and the riot began spilled out onto Granville's Main Street.
+Although the riot that occurred in Granville was not uncommon for its time, the scene caught national attention, bringing more people together to discuss the topic of slavery in the nation and is recognized in Granville as a major event defining the town's history.